Webforte-Technologies/skolni_portal/Docs/implementation_plan.md

         ✨ Phase 7: Advanced Features & System Polish

 Timeline: Week 14
+Status: ✅ Completed
-Status: 📝 To-DoGoal: Enhance the application with key user features, including file generation and multi-chat support, while also fixing the critical credit system logic.
+Goal: Enhance the application with key user features, including file generation and multi-chat support, while also fixing the critical credit system logic.

 Tasks:

     7.1 Critical Fix: Credit System Logic:

-        [ ] Backend: Locate the live AI assistant endpoint (POST /api/assistant/ask).
+        [x] Backend: Locate the live AI assistant endpoint (POST /api/assistant/ask).

-        [ ] Backend: Implement a check at the beginning of the endpoint to ensure the user has > 0 credits.
+        [x] Backend: Implement a check at the beginning of the endpoint to ensure the user has > 0 credits.
 If not, return a "402 Payment Required" error.

-        [ ] Backend: After receiving a successful response from the OpenAI API, decrement the user's credit count in the PostgreSQL database.
+        [x] Backend: After receiving a successful response from the OpenAI API, decrement the user's credit count in the PostgreSQL database.

     7.2 "Add Credits" Demo Feature:

-        [ ] Frontend: On the DashboardPage.tsx, add a new button styled as a secondary action, e.g., "+ Add 100 Demo Credits".
+        [x] Frontend: On the DashboardPage.tsx, add a new button styled as a secondary action, e.g., "+ Add 100 Demo Credits".

-        [ ] Backend: Create a new secure endpoint, POST /api/users/me/add-credits.
+        [x] Backend: Create a new secure endpoint, POST /api/users/me/add-credits.

-        [ ] Backend: This endpoint will find the logged-in user and increment their credit count by 100.
+        [x] Backend: This endpoint will find the logged-in user and increment their credit count by 100.

-        [ ] Frontend: Wire the button to call this new endpoint and then refresh the displayed credit balance upon success.
+        [x] Frontend: Wire the button to call this new endpoint and then refresh the displayed credit balance upon success.

     7.3 Multi-Chat Session Support (Foundation):

-        [ ] Frontend: In the ChatPage.tsx UI (e.g., in the header or a new sidebar placeholder), add a "＋ New Chat" button.
+        [x] Frontend: In the ChatPage.tsx UI (e.g., in the header or a new sidebar placeholder), add a "＋ New Chat" button.

-        [ ] Frontend: When this button is clicked, the current conversation state (messages array) should be cleared to start a fresh conversation.
+        [x] Frontend: When this button is clicked, the current conversation state (messages array) should be cleared to start a fresh conversation.

-        [ ] Frontend (Optional but Recommended): Modify the chat route to include a session ID (e.g., /chat/math/:sessionId).
+        [x] Frontend (Optional but Recommended): Modify the chat route to include a session ID (e.g., /chat/math/:sessionId).
 Clicking "New Chat" would navigate to a new UUID, laying the groundwork for saving conversations later.

     7.4 File Generation Feature (Math Worksheets):

-        [ ] Frontend: In the ChatPage.tsx UI, add a "Generate Worksheet" button near the message input field.
+        [x] Frontend: In the ChatPage.tsx UI, add a "Generate Worksheet" button near the message input field.

-        [ ] Backend: Create a new endpoint, POST /api/assistant/generate-worksheet.
+        [x] Backend: Create a new endpoint, POST /api/assistant/generate-worksheet.
 This endpoint will also deduct credits.

-        [ ] Backend: This endpoint will construct a highly-specific prompt for the AI, for example: "You are a high school math teacher.
+        [x] Backend: This endpoint will construct a highly-specific prompt for the AI, for example: "You are a high school math teacher.
 Generate a 10-question math worksheet on the topic of 'Quadratic Equations'.
 Format the output as a clean JSON object with a 'title', 'instructions', and an array of 'questions', where each question has a 'problem' string and an 'answer' string."

-        [ ] Frontend: When the "Generate Worksheet" button is clicked, it could trigger a modal to ask for the topic.
+        [x] Frontend: When the "Generate Worksheet" button is clicked, it could trigger a modal to ask for the topic.
 This topic is then sent to the new backend endpoint.

-        [ ] Frontend: Upon receiving the structured JSON response, create a new component (WorksheetDisplay.tsx) that renders the content in a clean, printable format.
+        [x] Frontend: Upon receiving the structured JSON response, create a new component (WorksheetDisplay.tsx) that renders the content in a clean, printable format.

+You are absolutely right, my apologies.
+I will ensure my responses stay in English.
+Thank you for the reminder.

+Here is the fully English version of the new Phase 8 for your implementation plan, along with the corresponding prompt for Cursor.

+🚀 Updated Implementation Plan – EduAI-Asistent

+(Previous phases remain the same)

+...
+Phases 1 through 7 are now prerequisites ...

+✨ Phase 8: Conversation History & Advanced File Generation

+Timeline: Week 15
+Status: 📝 To-Do
+Goal: Significantly improve the user experience by implementing persistent history for chats and generated materials, and adding the ability to download materials directly as a PDF.

+Tasks:

+    8.1 Database Schema for History:

+        [x] Backend: Design and implement new tables in PostgreSQL:

+            conversations (id, user_id, assistant_type, title, created_at) to store individual chats.

+            messages (id, conversation_id, role, content, created_at) to store messages within a conversation.

+            generated_files (id, user_id, title, content, created_at) to store generated worksheets and homework in JSON format.

+    8.2 Implement Chat History & Sidebar:

+        [x] Backend: Create a new GET /api/conversations endpoint to fetch all conversations for the logged-in user.

+        [x] Backend: Modify the existing chat endpoint (POST /api/assistant/ask) to save both the user's query and the AI's response to the messages table, linking them to the appropriate conversation.

+        [x] Frontend: Create a new ChatSidebar.tsx component.
+This panel will be displayed on the left side of the chat page and will fetch and display the list of conversations from the new API.

+        [x] Frontend: Update ChatPage.tsx to fetch the message history for a specific conversation selected by the user in the sidebar.

+    8.3 History of Generated Materials:

+        [ ] Backend: Modify the worksheet generation endpoint (POST /api/assistant/generate-worksheet) to save the successfully generated JSON content to the new generated_files table.

+        [ ] Backend: Create a new GET /api/files endpoint that returns a list of all generated materials for the given user.

+        [ ] Frontend: Create a new page or a tab on the dashboard titled "My Materials," which will display a list of the generated worksheets.
+Each item will link to a detail view of the material.

+    8.4 Download Materials as PDF:

+        [ ] Frontend: In the component for displaying a generated worksheet (WorksheetDisplay.tsx), add a "Download as PDF" button.

+        [ ] Frontend: Implement the logic for this button using client-side libraries (e.g., jspdf and html2canvas) that will take the HTML content of the worksheet and generate a downloadable PDF file.